nulab/BacklogMigration-Redmine/README.md

 ### About issues

 - All custom attributes in Redmine will be added to the migrating project in Backlog.
 - Private notes will be also migrated.
-A message to tell it's a private not will be added in the description.
   Readmin's grandchild issues will be treated in Backlog as follows.
   - Parent issue will not be set.
   - If a parent was set when creating the issue, no information regarding the parent will be entered into the issue.